B13rg/B13rg.github.io/_drafts/algo-props.md

 In the *nix world, most terminal applications are line-of-text oriented.
 Tools like `awk`, `grep`, `cat`, and `find` are able to be easily chained together to solve a task by iteratively operating on lines and passing it to the next in the chain via pipe.

+### Data Hierarchy and Latency Reduction Scalability

+Performance should be maintained across orders of magnitude of input.
+The varying data sizes should be able to be handled with sacrificing efficiency (linear vs. quadratic growth).

+Algorithms should have a clear model for describing how data moves through the system and utilizes awareness of caching, buffers, network and physical location.

+Compute should be placed near the input data.
+Data should be processed near where it is stored to minimize latency side-effects.

+In a cloud architecture settings, this looks like cross-AZ and cross-Region data movement.
+In machine code this could be optimizing data slices for L1 and L2 processor cache.
+Each layer from the processor doing the work is a magnitude of difference

+The more copies of the data that exist makes it easier for them to become out of sync.
+Cache layers can solve problems, but also create potential for many more.
+Data Lifetimes

 ## Scalability & Performance Optimization